jeromeguillaume/kong-plugin-soap-xml-handling/LOADTESTING.md

     - Docker Image: [kong/httpbin:0.2.3](https://hub.docker.com/r/kong/httpbin)
     - Kubernetes deployment: [httpbin.yaml](loadtesting/k6/0-init/httpbin.yaml)

-Each deployment (Kong GW, K6, Upstream) has `podAntiAffinity` property for having a dedicated node for each deployment
+Each deployment (Kong GW, K6, Upstream) has `podAntiAffinity` property for having a dedicated node for each deployment.
+Exception: in case of Endurance tests the number of `replicas` for the `K6` deployment are deployed on all Kubernetes nodes

 ## How to use K6
 - Create a ConfigMap for each scenario
   - See [1-k6-configMap.sh]( /loadTesting/k6/1-k6-configMap.sh)
 - Start a scenario on your Laptop
-  - Configure `executor: per-vu-iterations` in the `scenX.js`
+  - Configure `executor: per-vu-iterations` and `iterations: 1` in the `scenX.js`
   - `k6 run scen1.js`
 - Start a Load testing on Kubernetes
-  - Configure `executor: 'ramping-vus` in the `scenX.js`
+  - Configure `executor: 'ramping-vus` and `{ duration: '900s', target: 20 }` in the `scenX.js`
   - Configure [2-k6-TestRun.yaml]( /loadTesting/k6/2-k6-TestRun.yaml) with the right scenario (scen0, scen1, scen2, etc.)
   - Apply the configuration and start the test: `kubectl apply -f 2-k6-TestRun.yaml`
 - Collect and check the results once the job has the `succeeded` status